CopperEgg/metrics-plugins/README.md

     sudo yum install -y gcc g++ make automake autoconf curl-devel openssl-devel zlib-devel httpd-devel sudo yum install -y libxml2 libxml2-devel libxslt libxslt-devel

 On Mac OS X, we highly recommend installing RVM, the Ruby Version Manager.
-The most simple way to install and use RVM is to install JewelryBox, the official RVM GUI, found here: <http://unfiniti.com/software/mac/jewelrybox>
+The most simple way to install and use RVM is to install [JewelryBox, the official RVM GUI](http://unfiniti.com/software/mac/jewelrybox)
-RVM can also be used from the command line; please see the RVM website: <https://rvm.io>
+RVM can also be used from the command line per instructions on the [RVM website](https://rvm.io).

 ##2.
 Download and configure the agent